 - 1. Completion of a minimum of 128 semester hours - 2.
-At least 64 semester hours in residence-with at least 16 of the final 32 hours in residence
+At least 64 semester hours in residence with at least 16 of the final 32 hours in residence - 3.
+A cumulative GPA of at least 2.0

-- 3. A cumulative GPA of at least 2.0 - Completion of the required hours in the following areas: Music Ministries Major Bible & Theology General Education Professional Studies - 5.
-Completion of NBC Experience - 6.
-Completion of the Ministry Progress Review Interview - 7.
-Completion of the Graduating Colloquium - 8.
-Completion of music proficiency requirements - 9.
-Completion of Directed Ministry Experience - 10.
-College indebtedness paid in full - Attendance at the following: All department recitals offered each trimester Two performance labs each trimester One classical concert each trimester
+4. Completion of the required hours in the following areas:

+Music Ministries Major 45

+Bible & Theology 33

+General Education 36

+Professional Studies 14

+5 Completion of NBC Experience

+- 5. Completion of NBC Experience

+- 6. Completion of the Ministry Progress Review Interview

+- 7. Completion of the Graduating Colloquium

+- 8. Completion of music proficiency requirements

+- 9. Completion of Directed Ministry Experience

+- 10. College indebtedness paid in full

+- 11. Attendance at the following:

+- All department recitals offered each trimester

+- Two performance labs each trimester

+One classical concert each trimester